demiurgeQuantified/PZModdingGuides/guides/GameTime.md

 Use this for effects that are only tied to game speed but not day length.
 ### [getMultiplier()](https://projectzomboid.com/modding/zombie/GameTime.html#getMultiplier())
 This is the game speed delta.
 It scales with the game speed and the day length.
-For legacy reasons, this delta actually adds up to 0.8 a second, not 1.
+For some reason this delta actually adds up to 48 a second, not 1.
-This means that when using it you should expect only 80% of the base amount being multiplied to be applied per second, not 100% as with other most other deltas.
 Use this when you want your effect to scale by game world time, and be slower/faster depending on the day length.
 ### [getInvMultiplier()](https://projectzomboid.com/modding/zombie/GameTime.html#getInvMultiplier())
 This is the inverse of **getMultiplier()** - it returns 1 divided by the result of **getMultiplier()**.